Biden presses to expand health insurance on uncertain congressional terrain

 The president-elect has made it clear that he regards efforts to control the pandemic as his first priority.
 On Monday, he named a coronavirus advisory board.
 And he has indicated that he may take an uncommonly active role as president-elect to nudge Congress to adopt another coronavirus relief package — the first since the spring — before the end of the year.

 According to a senior House Democratic aide, speaking on the condition of anonymity to discuss internal deliberations, the timing of broader health-care proposals will depend on how much Congress accomplishes on pandemic legislation before this session ends.
-If lawmakers in the new Congress continue to wrangle early next year over how much help to provide to cope with the virus, the aide said, other priorities will be deferred — health system changes among them.
+If lawmakers in the new Congress continue to wrangle early next year about how much help to provide to cope with the virus, the aide said, other priorities will be deferred — health system changes among them.

 However, the campaign official said the pandemic, combined with the fact that the Supreme Court is hearing a third case seeking to overturn the ACA, “deepened President-elect Biden’s commitment to deliver on additional health-care reform.
 It only emboldened him to get it done.”